GeoffreyGichaga/Akan-Name-Detector/README.md

 # Akan Name Generator Site
-#### 04/03/2022
+#### 06/03/2022
-This is a basic html/css website that enables users to genereate their Akan Names
+This is a basic html/css website that enables users to generate their Akan Names.
 #### By
 Geoffrey Gichaga .G